Student Organizations & Clubs

 Spanish Club

-Spanish club provides a space for students to explore and celebrate the Spanish language and Hispanic cultures, fostering a deeper understanding and appreciation beyond the classroom.
+The Spanish Club provides a space for students to explore and celebrate the Spanish language and Hispanic cultures, fostering a deeper understanding and appreciation beyond the classroom.
 The Spanish club will immerse students in the music, food, art, traditions, and history of Spanish-speaking countries.
 Also it will provide opportunities to practice the language in informal settings, reinforcing what students learn in class.
 The Spanish Club will allow members to take on leadership roles, organize events, and develop important organizational skills.

 Moderator(s): Marie Kile